-Clean energy has been the source of steady, reliable economic growth for much of the past decade.
-A key component of the response from the 2008 crash, the $90 billion in clean energy investment that came through the American Recovery and Reinvestment Act can be credited for jumpstarting both the clean energy boom of the past decade and bolstering the overall recovery.
+Clean energy has been a reliable source of steady economic growth over the past decade.
+The decade-long clean energy boom received a jumpstart from a $90 billion for clean energy investment provided under the American Recovery and Reinvestment Act, a stimulus law passed in response to the 2008 financial crisis.
 By the start of 2020, nearly 3.4 million Americans were employed in clean energy – about three times the number of people working in the fossil fuel industry and 2.25% of the U.S. workforce.
 Nearly 1 million of those jobs were a result of the 2009 stimulus.

-The clean energy industry is a proven catalyst for quick job growth.
-Nearly 1 million jobs were created as a result of the 2009 American Recovery and Reinvestment Act, which included $90 billion in federal investments in clean energy.

-Investments in renewable energy generate roughly three times more direct and indirect jobs than comparable investment in fossil fuels.
-Meanwhile, the fossil fuel industry has been steadily shedding jobs since October 2018, a year and a half before the pandemic began.
+Investments in renewable energy generate roughly three times more direct and indirect jobs than a comparable investment in fossil fuels.
+By contrast, the fossil fuel industry has been steadily shedding jobs since October 2018, a year and a half before the pandemic began.
 Layoffs in 2020 extended this trend.

-Like the rest of the economy, the clean energy sector took a substantial hit in the first half of 2020, losing more than 620,000 jobs from March through May – almost three-quarters of which were in energy efficiency.
-Preliminary analysis suggests a substantial number of remaining jobs may be at risk if the Paycheck Protection Program is allowed to expire, as construction – the largest segment of the clean energy economy – has been among the top recipients of PPP loans.
+Like the rest of the economy, the clean energy sector took a substantial hit in the first half of 2020, losing more than 620,000 jobs from March through May of 2020.
+Almost three-quarters of those were in energy efficiency.

-Despite clean energy’s long-term potential, the industry’s requests for federal aid have been snubbed or delayed.
-President Trump and Senate Republicans initially blocked the clean energy industry’s relatively modest request for assistance, even as the administration and fossil fuel allies on the Hill rushed to provide aid to oil and gas.
-Then in April, the Trump administration held back $43 billion in low-interest loans for clean energy projects that were authorized long before with bipartisan support.
+Despite clean energy’s long-term potential, however, former President Trump and Senate Republicans rebuffed the industry’s requests for federal aid during the crisis, even as they rushed to support oil and gas.
+In April, the Trump administration held up funding $43 billion in low-interest loans for clean energy projects that were authorized with bipartisan support years earlier.